Big Brother 25 (American season): HouseGuests

 The HouseGuests for the twenty-fifth season were revealed on July 31, 2023.
-Among the initial cast were Deaflympics gold medalist Matt Klotz, and two relatives of Survivor alumni: Jared Fields, the son of four-time Survivor contestant Cirie Fields; and Cory Wurtenberger, the younger brother of Zach Wurtenberger from Survivor 42.
+Among the initial cast were Deaflympics gold medalist Matt Klotz, and two relatives of Survivor alumni: Jared Fields, the son of (at the time) four-time Survivor contestant Cirie Fields; and Cory Wurtenberger, the younger brother of Zach Wurtenberger from Survivor 42.
 Shortly before the premiere, the show announced on social media that there would be a 17th HouseGuest, who was revealed at the end of the premiere episode to be Cirie Fields herself, becoming the first former Survivor contestant to compete in the show.
-The inclusion of the Fields mother & son pairing is also the first new familial pre-existing relationship to be included on the show since Big Brother: Over The Top.
+The inclusion of the Fields mother & son pairing is also the first new familial pre-existing relationship to be included on the show since Big Brother: Over the Top.